AutoTF-Rail/AutoTf.FahrplanParser/README.md

 # AutoTf.FahrplanParser
 Fahrplan Parser in image forms

-This repo is obsolete, its code has been moved to the CentralBridgeOS repo
+This repo is obsolete, its code has been moved to the [CentralBridgeOS repository](https://github.com/AutoTF-Rail/AutoTf.CentralBridgeOS)

+While this current version works, and could be packed into a package, it's not worth it, as it is only being used in the CentralBridge anyways :)

 ## Licenses